-The company has instead a more significant presence in natural gas retail sales and gas trading activities, which together accounted for 14% of its EBITDA in 2013 (2.2 bcm sold to retail, industrial and commercial customers).
+SOME EXPOSURE TO WEAK MACROECONOMIC CONDITIONS, MITIGATED BY HERA'S ENTRENCHED MARKET POSITION IN WASTE MANAGEMENT together accounted for 12% of its EBITDA in 2014 (1.8 bcm sold to retail, industrial and commercial customers, vs. 2.2 bcm the year before).
 Starting from Q4 2013, AEEGSI's reformed retail tariff has linked the raw material component of regulated retail prices to gas spot prices, rather than oil prices as had been the case previously.
 As a result, Hera's gas sales and trading margins came under pressure as the company has seen a reduction in the extra profits it had previously been able to lock in owing to its short gas procurement strategy.
 However, the effect is mitigated by Hera's limited exposure to regulated retail customers, who account for just 40% of its total gas sales.
+More recently, the company has also benefited from an improvement in unregulated retail sales margin, mainly consequent to lower procurement costs for gas sales, and from its participation to the separately regulated salvaguardia electricity market.